apps-eduard/pawnshop/REDEEM_DATE_AUTO_CALCULATE_COMPLETE.md

 ## Overview
 Successfully implemented automatic calculation of the Redeem Date (Grace Period Date) across all components.
 The Redeem Date is automatically calculated as **Maturity Date + 3 days** and updates whenever any date changes in the New Loan form.

+## CRITICAL DISCOVERY 🔍
+The transaction-info component uses an **INLINE TEMPLATE** (in the .ts file), NOT an external .html file.
+All changes must be made in `transaction-info.component.ts`, not the .html file!

 ---

 ## What Was Implemented